 Marsden Cove Facilities

-Marsden Cove is located in the heart of Northland’s fastest growing region making it perfect for the whole family, especially for those boating enthusiasts that love fishing, diving and cruising.
+Marsden Cove is located in Northland’s fastest growing region making it perfect for the whole family, especially for those boating enthusiasts that love fishing, diving and cruising.
+The growing community of Marsden Cove is a mixture of young families, business people and retirees, all enjoying the lifestyle of this unique neighbourhood.

 Boaties don’t have to travel too far to reach bountiful fishing, game fishing and diving grounds, all within a short distance.
 The Whangarei Harbour has been known for its fantastic fishing as well as further out to the Hen and Chicken Islands.
 Further up the coast is a divers dream at the magnificent Poor Knights Marine Reserve.